AIMS Indonesia Officially Opens In Jakarta, Secures BAPPEBTI Licence

 With a population exceeding 270 million, growing digital adoption, and rising interest in financial markets, Indonesia represents one of the region's most important growth opportunities for AIMS.

 AIMS is a brand with an 11-year industry heritage and a trusted financial broker for institutional and individual traders worldwide.
-With a global presence spanning more than 21 countries and regions, the is renowned for its high-performance trading platforms, highly competitive spreads, and client-centric service philosophy, continuously driving development and innovation in the global trading industry.
+With a global presence spanning more than 21 countries and regions, AIMS is renowned for its high-performance trading platforms, highly competitive spreads, and client-centric service philosophy.

+For more information, visit or follow AIMS ID on Facebook, Instagram, and TikTok.
+Media Contact:

 Legal Disclaimer: